-Perhaps there is nothing in this world more unique and unexpected than someone who chooses to love the people that mistreat them and who chooses to pray for those who hurt them the most.
-The world can hardly comprehend such love because it seems so irrational and unreasonable.
-It goes completely against our natural instincts and our natural inclinations.
+Perhaps there is nothing in this world more unique and unexpected than someone who chooses to love the people that mistreat them and someone who chooses to pray for those who hurt them the most.
+The world can hardly comprehend this kind of love because it seems so irrational and unreasonable.
+Extending love to people who don’t seem to love or respect us goes completely against our natural instincts and our natural inclinations.

-So there must be some sort of hidden meaning in Jesus' command to love those who persecute us, right?
-There have got to be some exceptions to this command, right?
+So there must be some sort of hidden meaning when Jesus commands us to love our enemies and to pray for those who persecute us, right?
+Surely, there has to be some exceptions to this command, right?

-Sometimes it can be beneficial to begin with what Jesus is not saying before we try to discern what exactly He is intending to say.
+Sometimes it can be beneficial to begin with what Jesus is not saying before we try to discern what exactly he is intending to say.
 Jesus is not saying that we should all just be doormat disciples and let the world walk all over us.
-Some of us read this commandment and think, “Well it sure sounds like that’s what He’s saying.”
-But Jesus is not prohibiting the use of self-defense or running away to avoid evil.
+Some of us read this commandment and think, “Well it sure sounds like that’s what he’s saying.”
+But Jesus is not against self-defense or running away to avoid evil.

 If someone goes to punch you in the face, it’s not a sin to duck.

-Let’s give Christ a little more credit than that.
+Let’s give Jesus a little more credit than that.
 Jesus' own life doesn’t depict being a pushover or someone who runs from confrontation and never resists evil.
-Therefore, He’s not calling His followers to live a life of weakness and passivity either.
+And so he’s not calling his followers to live a life of weakness and passivity either.

 If an organization mistreats you during arbitration, then you want to stick it to them when it’s time for free agency.
 If a manager gives you a role that you disagree with then you’ll try and stick it to him by rebelling against his authority and doing your own program.
 Either way, it’s an effort to regain control that you feel like you’ve lost.